OPUS DEI - CRITICISM #2

 LUKE

 Also, you cannot put all tradis in the same bag; FSSP is excellent, Institute of Christ the King also, etc...
-But they are less modern than OD, less close to a protestant attitude towards the world and work.
+But they

 .